themill/wiz/doc/definition.rst

 .. note::

-    If a package without namespace has to be called explicitely ``::`` can be used with no namespace in front, like this:
+    A package without namespace can be called explicitely as follows:

     >>> wiz use ::foo